HdrtPzzzq/btc_address/README.md

 ### Implemented

-Generate a bitcoin address from a private key.
+Generate a bitcoin address from a private key. <br />
-Generate a mnemonic phrase therefore a seed.
+Generate a mnemonic phrase therefore a seed. <br />
-Generate a master private key.
+Generate a master private key. <br />
-Transform a private key into a public key.
+Transform a private key into a public key. <br />